Textualize/textual/docs/api/command_palette.md

-(such as a [rich Text object][rich.text.Text]) to illustrate how the command was matched (this appears in the drop-down list of the command palette), a reference to a function to run when the user selects that command, and the plain text version of the comment.
+(such as a [rich Text object][rich.text.Text]) to illustrate how the command was matched (this appears in the drop-down list of the command palette), a reference to a function to run when the user selects that command, and the plain text version of the command.

 ## API documentation